In this guide we share the types of bromeliads including different varieties, care tips, watering, how to propagate and bromeliad growing ideas.

 Fertilizing bromeliads looks a bit different than fertilizing other houseplants.
 Instead of applying fertilizer to the soil, bromeliads need their fertilizer applied directly to their crowns, where they absorb the most nutrients.

-In other plants, root systems are responsible for soaking up nutrients; however, bromeliad roots only serve as an anchor for the plant to hang onto trees or other natural textures.
+In other plants, root systems are responsible for soaking up nutrients; however, bromeliad roots only anchor the plant to hang onto trees or other natural textures.

 That being said, make sure you use a fertilizer specifically for bromeliads; if you can’t find one, a fertilizer mixed for air plants or orchids will do!